reidjessica642/vigilant-telegram/README.md

 # vigilant-telegram
 ArCA-Git Exercise 1

-New update: Added a random array to index.js. - REDO
+New update: Added a random array to index.js.